countvajhula/mantra/README.rst

 ===========
 Parse and compose keyboard activity in Emacs.

+Mantra allows you to define "regex"-like patterns on your keyboard activity in terms of start, stop, and abort conditions, together with parsers that transform this keyboard activity (within the context of the surrounding Emacs environment) into arbitrary structured data.

+The pattern conditions could be anything, not only based on the key sequence typed.
+Likewise, the parsers are defined in terms of mapping and composing parsed key sequences within the context of the full surrounding Emacs environment at each step, so that the parsed result could also be just about anything in the context of your activity.

-Mantra allows you to define "regex"-like patterns on your keyboard activity in terms of start, stop, and abort conditions (which could be anything, not necessarily based on the key sequence typed).
-Whenever one of these patterns is encountered, the corresponding parser records the matching sequence of keystrokes and publishes it using a basic pub/sub system for additional handling by any subscribers you define.
+Whenever one of the defined patterns is encountered, the corresponding parser records the structured data (by default, simply the matching sequence of keystrokes) and publishes it using a basic pub/sub system for additional handling by any subscribers you define.

 Mantra is purely syntax, without semantics.
 It does not bind key sequences to commands or even know what commands parsed sequences may be bound to.
+The patterns and parsers are defined by you and may be associated with any actions that you see fit to perform, independently of any configured keybindings for these key sequences.

-Examples of using this parsed data could include storing and reciting certain mantras in certain contexts, or analyzing keyboard activity for frequent patterns to give you an idea of where to focus your energies toward improving editing efficiency.
+Although you may find this package useful as an end user, for instance, for implicitly storing and reciting certain mantras in certain contexts, or analyzing keyboard activity for frequent patterns to give you an idea of where to focus your energies toward improving editing efficiency, the package is more likely to be useful to package developers to power higher-level features tied to your activity within Emacs, and could, for example, conceivably be used to implement packages resembling yasnippet, evil-repeat, Emacs's keyboard macro ring, Evil macros, and much more.

 Installation
 ------------

-mantra is not on a package archive such as `MELPA <https://melpa.org/>`_ yet, but you can install it using `Straight.el <https://github.com/radian-software/straight.el>`_ (or `Elpaca <https://github.com/progfolio/elpaca>`_) by putting this somewhere in your :code:`.emacs.d`:
+Mantra is not on a package archive such as `MELPA <https://melpa.org/>`_ yet, but you can install it using `Straight.el <https://github.com/radian-software/straight.el>`_ (or `Elpaca <https://github.com/progfolio/elpaca>`_) by putting this somewhere in your :code:`.emacs.d`:

 .. code-block:: elisp